TeamHypersomnia/Hypersomnia/README.md

 If you have questions or you fail to build Hypersomnia, ask via mail: patryk.czachurski@gmail.com

 Or if you just can't wait to utter some brilliant suggestions regarding the game, please do so, too!

-# Launching

-You might want to properly configure some variables before launching the game.
-- Clone the ```config.lua``` and name it ```config.local.lua``` so that it stays unversioned and unique to your filesystem, if for example you want to preserve your original window resolution and coordinates across further commits.
-- The game will try to read ```config.local.lua``` and if there is no such file, it shall try loading ```config.lua```.